leadenhawk/Mash_Boil_Control/README.md

 # Mash_Boil_Control
-Mash and boil control using Johnny-5 library on an Arduino via a Blynk android interface using a local Blynk server on Orange Pi
+This project is a Mash and boil controller for my electric BIAB homebrew system; this uses the Johnny-Five library on an Arduino via a Blynk android interface using a local Blynk server on Orange Pi.
+The Orange Pi also runs the JS code.

 The Arduino Uno is flashed with ConfigurableFirmata via the Arduino IDE.